-The Primary Care Sports Medicine Fellowship Program is a one-year ACGME accredited fellowship program sponsored by the Department of Family Medicine at The Ohio State University Medical Center.
+The Primary Care Sports Medicine Fellowship Program is a one-year ACGME accredited fellowship program sponsored by the Department of Family and Community Medicine at The Ohio State University Medical Center.
 The Sports Medicine Fellowship is primarily a one-on-one learning experience.
 The program has six longitudinal block rotations allowing for both continuity as well as diversity.
 During each rotation, the fellow will gain experiences in sports medicine, orthopedics, high school athletics, division I athletics and primary care.
 Each fellow also will have required experiences with sports ultrasound, sports radiology, division III athletics and pediatric sports medicine.
 Furthermore, academic endeavors are expected and supported through national and local conferences, individual mentoring and local workshops.
 The aim is for the fellows to achieve the milestones outlined by ACGME for Sports Medicine based on the program requirements.

 Becoming proficient in sports ultrasound technology is one component of this program.
 You will have a dedicated ultrasound curriculum lead by faculty trained in sports ultrasound.
 Through this curriculum and longitudinally through the year you will learn the terminology and basic physics of musculoskeletal ultrasound, and understand appropriate applications as both a diagnostic tool and with interventional procedures.
 You’ll learn how to perform basic ultrasound exams of the shoulder, elbow, wrist, knee, hip and foot; and you will gain understanding of the coding and billing used for sports ultrasound.
 You will get adequate scanning time throughout the year and will have met the requirements to be a basic musculoskeletal ultrasound operator upon completion of your fellowship.